tucfa/hyde/README.md

-# Hyde
+# TUCFA on Jekyll and Hyde

+TUCFA is the Tyndale University College Faculty Association, and <a href="http://tucfa.ca">tucfa.ca</a> is its official website.

-Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+The website is based on [@mdo](https://github.com/mdo)'s [Jekyll](http://jekyllrb.com) theme called Hyde, which in turn is based on [Poole](http://getpoole.com), the Jekyll butler.

 ![Hyde screenshot](https://f.cloud.github.com/assets/98681/1831228/42af6c6a-7384-11e3-98fb-e0b923ee0468.png)

+Like the site's HTML and CSS, the description below is by or adapted from [Mark Otto](#author).

 ## Contents